-In this episode, Tom Williams the founder of Strategic Dynamics Inc shares a modern perspective on what is B2B sales and how to create a successful sales process.
+In this episode, Thomas Williams the founder of Strategic Dynamics Inc shares a modern perspective on what is B2B sales and how to create a successful sales process.

 Strategic Dynamics Inc a firm that helps sales organizations sell more effectively by markedly improving their new hire candidate assessment process, sales productivity, and business acumen.
 Tom is also the author of Buyer-Centered Selling: How Modern Sellers Engage & Collaborate with Buyers.

 - How B2B sales have changed over the past decade